 When I first arrived in Lagos in 2020, there was a maze of small paths to explore along the rocks and beaches.
 Nice for an adventurous hike, but not very good for nature (people didn’t stick to one trail, there were sometimes five next to each other).
 But over the last few years, they’ve built wooden boardwalks along the entire coastline of Lagos, which are great for a long walk.

 Around Ponta da Piedade there are many beautiful trails (including viewpoints for the best views of the rock formations and the ocean), and there is also a very long one along Meia Praia.
 Ideal for a hike or a run.

 Visit the Marina

-The Marina de Lagos is quite new (opened in 1994) and a marina full of colored boats and impressive sailing boats.
-You can take a nice walk here between the palm trees or relax with a drink in one of the many restaurants.
-This is also the place where most boat tours leave, for example, you can watch dolphins with a boat tour, visit the caves of Benagil or go fishing.
+The Marina de Lagos is quite new (opened in 1994) and it is a marina full of colored boats and impressive sailing boats.
+A great place to walk between the palm trees, check out the boats and relax with a drink at one of the many terraces.

 Stroll along the boulevard

 Between Avenida dos Descobrimentos and the river, there is a lovely boulevard full of palm trees and benches to relax.
 It’s a great place to go for a stroll.
 If you do this when the tide is low, there is a chance that you will see the bright red starfish in the water.